nsunkad/nsunkad/README.md

 <h1 align="center"> 👩‍💻 Hi, I'm Nitya! </h1>

-<h3 align="center"> I'm a computer science major at the University of Illinois at Urbana-Champaign </h3>
+<h3 align="center"> I'm a Computer Science major at the University of Illinois at Urbana-Champaign </h3>

 ## Languages